THEOplayer/samples-ios-sdk/Google-IMA/README.md

 ## Quick Start

-1. Navigate to your Xcode project and switch to the Package Dependencies tab.
-Click on the + button to add a new SPM package and enter in the search bar the URL of the following repo: https://github.com/THEOplayer/theoplayer-sdk-apple.

-2. Add the `THEOplayerSDK` and `THEOplayerGoogleImaIntegration` to your project.

-(Only if using SPM): Also add `GoogleInteractiveMediaAds` from the https://github.com/googleads/swift-package-manager-google-interactive-media-ads-ios repo to your project by following the same steps.
-Use version **3.31.0** or later.
-This step is not necessary if you are using Cocoapods, in which case the `THEOplayerGoogleImaIntegration` can automatically pull the `GoogleInteractiveMediaAds` dependency while fetching the pods.

-3. In the player configuration, replace the placeholder `your_license_here` with your license for iOS SDK.
+1. In the player configuration, replace the placeholder `your_license_here` with your license for iOS SDK.

     ```swift
     let playerConfigurationBuilder = THEOplayerConfigurationBuilder()